 Developing an intimate understanding of Indochina has always been a twofold process.
-We were the first North American tour operator in Vietnam and one of the first in various countries across Asia.
+We are the first North American tour operator in Vietnam and one of the first in various countries across Asia.
 Throughout the last two decades we've helped to translate a Western understanding of luxury into new travel markets.
 In many countries and destinations we've played an integral role in establishing the luxury tourism sector.

-20 years ago we were a boutique tour operator.
+20 years ago we was a boutique tour operator.
 But boutique is a buzzword thrown around so liberally that we're a little bashful about using it now.
 The principles haven't changed though.
 We know you by name not by booking number, and we're just as interested in your impressions after the tour as before.
 And we're still pioneering new ways for people to explore Asia.
 In 1993 it was opening up new regions that had never seen by tourism before.
 Now it is developing new immersive angles, like an Iron Chef food tour guided by Los Angeles impresario Neal Fraser and evolving art tours in Myanmar.

-Over the last 20-odd years we've kept a regional focus.
-There have been times when we've had the opportunity to expand, either geographically or through a more commercialized approach to travel.
+Over the last 20-odd years we kept a regional focus.
+There have been times we've the opportunity to expand, either geographically or through a more commercialized approach to travel.
 Maintaining quality has always demanded this localized focus.
 And the experiences we can offer are not those that you will find in the guidebook, nor those that have a TripAdvisor rating.
 Instead we aim to feed your imagination with the infinite possibility that travel can promise.

 These are many other reasons why we think we're different (and why our repeat client rate is so high).
 But we encourage you to call us and ask the hard questions.
-Test our knowledge and challenge our understanding: let us explain in person what makes the experience.
+Test our knowledge and challenge our understanding: let us explain in person what makes the experiences.